Murphydbuffalo/hyp2/README.markdown

 how that is set up.

 The test suite and linter will run every time you push to a branch.
-A script to deploy to Heroku will run whenever changes are merged into `master`.
+A script to deploy to Heroku will run whenever changes are merged into `main`.

 See `Procfile`, `runtime.txt`, and `heroku.sh` for Heroku-related scripts and config